 In the end, we decided to use the grant money to purchase store-bought chair pockets for all four first grade classrooms (they wanted deeper pockets and other changes that I couldn’t easily accommodate) and I was responsible for the remaining 100 chair pockets for the kindergarteners.
 Much more manageable but still a lot.
 I enlisted the help of my former student and amazing sewist Gigi (just like I did last time) and we got to work.

 We washed canvas fabric, cut, cut, cut and stitched up these beauties.
+I ordered my fabric from a local fabric shop that has since gone out of business but if you are looking for something similar I did find this duck canvas for sale of the same fabric weight.
 I had a sore back for a week after cutting 100 strips of canvas fabric.
 Never mind the cramp in my neck from sewing.
 (I’m a weakling when tackling this much canvas, apparently).
 The result of our hard work is 100 sturdy chair pockets.
 The store-bought chair pockets arrived as well and before we knew it each chair was outfitted.
 Even bigger than the physical accomplishment, of course, is knowing each kindergarten and first grade classroom is set for years to come.
 They really need these chair pockets because the kids sit at tables, not desks, so they need a place for their stuff!

 It was quite the undertaking but it feels great.
 This is our family’s last year at this school and it feels pretty good to know these chair pockets will be used for many years to come.
 Now that the school year is almost over and I’m getting all sentimental, it feels even better.